-Election 2020: Māori Party launch election campaing targeting 'racism and inequity'
+Election 2020: Māori Party launch election campaign targeting 'racism and inequity'

 The flagship policy would ensure a quarter of all government funding for Covid-19 recovery projects over the next two years would be delivered through the Māori workforce, businesses and organisations.

-Tamihere said the funding was there, as was the legal foundation through Te Tiriti, which enshrined "equal rights" to Māori, - but that had not eventuated.
+Tamihere said the funding was there in the $20 billion set aside to recover from Covid-19, as was the legal foundation through Te Tiriti, which enshrined "equal rights" to Māori, - but that had not eventuated.

 The policy was not "reverse racism", rather a "response" to racism.